-There is a one-way system to and from the toilets and a marked queueing area.
+As far as possible there will be a one-way system to and from the toilets and a marked queueing area.

 We have undertaken a full COVID-19 risk assessment, in addition to our normal operating risk assessments.

 We have signed up to the See It Safely scheme organised by Society Of London Theatre & UK Theatre, and also supported by the Federation of Scottish Theatre.
 This means we pledge to follow the latest Government and industry COVID-19 guidelines as well as additional requirements set by the scheme.
-We have lodged our covid risk assessment with the scheme and agreed to spot-checks.
+We have lodged our Covid risk assessment with the scheme and agreed to spot-checks.

 To keep you safe, we will be cleaning the venue before every performance and regularly disinfecting.